The Surprisingly Easy Way to Get Your Daily Fiber*

 Let’s talk about why we need to mind that fiber gap in the first place.
 Depending on gender and age, your needs will vary from 19 grams to 38 grams of fiber a day.
 As a reference, a cup of cooked brown rice delivers 3.5 grams and a cup of spinach doesn’t even hit one gram!

-The foods and diets that are rich in fiber include plant-based and Mediterranean-style diets focused on whole, unprocessed foods.
+The foods and diets that are rich in fiber include plant-based (vegan/vegetarian) and Mediterranean-style diets focused on whole, unprocessed foods.
 And that brings us to the #1 reason many people aren’t getting enough fiber: Eating a whole foods diet takes time, energy and know-how.
 It’s more work to prep a salad or three-bean veggie chili from scratch than to microwave a frozen meal that’s pre-portioned.
-When you never have time to sit down and eat a balanced meal, it’s hard to hit those fiber goals!
-Then, when we try to catch up and overdo it, our digestive system pays the price (paging VeggieGest™).*
+When you don’t have time to sit down and eat a balanced meal, it’s hard to hit those fiber goals!
+Then, when we try to catch up and overdo it, our digestive system pays the price (paging VeggieGest).*

-- dissolves in water and forms a gel-like barrier in the lining of the gut.
+- Dissolves in water and forms a gel-like barrier in the lining of the gut.

-- helps the body absorb nutrients.*
+- Helps the body absorb nutrients.*

-- supports heart health and healthy cholesterol levels within normal ranges.*
+- Supports heart health and healthy cholesterol levels within normal ranges.*

 - Found in: psyllium husk, oats, legumes (lentils and beans), green vegetables and some fruits.

-- helps bulk up your stool, to speed up digestion (also called “roughage”).*
+· Helps bulk up your stool, to speed up digestion (also called “roughage”).*

 - Found in: nuts and seeds, leafy greens, whole grains, wheat bran and vegetables.

-- indigestible carbohydrate easily metabolized by the microflora in the gut.
+- Indigestible carbohydrate easily metabolized by the microflora in the gut.

 - Prebiotics are fermentable fiber that feed our beneficial gut bacteria.
 Prebiotics help maintain digestive health and regularity by feeding probiotics.*

 Like all nutrients, fiber has its own special skills and benefits.
+Here are three of the top dietary fiber benefits.

 1. Supports regularity.*